loque/wyoming-bridge/demos/ping-pong/README.md

 curl -X POST http://localhost:8080/event -H "Content-Type: application/json" -d '{"type": "detection", "data": {"name": "ok_nabu", "timestamp": "2025-06-06T16:55:17.123456Z"}}'
 ```

-You should see logs similar to:
+You should see the same event you sent being returned, but with a `speaker_id` added.
+The logs should look like this:

 ```bash
 wyoming-bridge-demo       | DEBUG  conns   Sending event down to target: detection